Ayushraj15/ngo-website/README.md

 ## 📄 License

 This project is open-source and free to use.
-Modify it for your NGO or any non-commercial purpose.